La Junta - The Town of Encounters

-Its intermediate climate of small cordillerano valley furrowed by innumerable rivers and located between the sea and the high mountains gives rise to excellent lands suitable for livestock and grazing, surrounded by evergreen forest and snowy peaks.
-With a population of just over 2000 inhabitants living within the urban area in front of the Rosselot Lake National Reserve Board, La Junta grows around its Plaza del Encuentro, with basic services such as CESFAM Health, Basic School and Liceo , Carabineros, telephone, cell phone signal, internet service, restaurants, fuels, supermarkets, auto mechanics and vulcanization workshops, hardware stores, hostels and cabins.
+Thetermediate climate of its small valley furrowed by innumerable rivers and located between the sea and the high mountains gives rise to excellent lands suitable for livestock and grazing, surrounded by evergreen forest and snowy peaks.
+With a population of just over 2000 inhabitants living within the urban area in front of the Rosselot Lake National Reserve, La Junta grows around its "Plaza del Encuentro", with basic services such as a Health Center, Elementary and High School, Municipality office, Library, Computer center, Carabineros, telephone service, mobile phone signal, internet service, restaurants, fuel station, small plane runway, supermarkets, auto mechanics and vulcanization workshops, hardware stores, hostels and cabins.

-Its privileged geographic location as the northern entrance to Aysén Patagonia, Destino de Agua y Vida, places La Junta before the visitor as a natural and tourist showcase on the Carretera Austral Norte.
-Given the meeting of the rivers, of the different valleys and, therefore, of the roads and the people, its inhabitants we identify with being El Pueblo del Encuentro.
+Its privileged geographic location as the northern entrance to Aysén Patagonia, places La Junta before the visitor as a natural and touristic showcase on the northern Carretera Austral.
+Given the meeting of the rivers, of the different valleys and, therefore, of roads and people, its inhabitants identify with being "El Pueblo del Encuentro" (The Town of Encounters).

-Because of the beauty of its landscapes and the particularity of its surroundings, the Carretera Austral is the backbone of Aysén Patagonia, Destination of Water and Life, and is remembered by everyone who visits it.
-This has earned her recognition in the second place in the five most beautiful scenic routes in America by the British newspaper "The Guardian" (https://www.theguardian.com/travel/2008/sep/13/fivebest .roadtrips) in September 2008 and since March 2017, when the "Parks Route" was created (http://www.rutadelosparques.org/quienes-somos/), the Carretera Austral takes a new impulse as the most scenic route in Chile.
+Because of the beauty of its landscapes and the particularity of its surroundings, the Carretera Austral is the backbone of Aysén Patagonia and is remembered by everyone who visits it.
+It has earned recognition in September 2008 as the second of the five most beautiful scenic routes in America by the British newspaper "The Guardian" (https://www.theguardian.com/travel/2008/sep/13/fivebest .roadtrips) and since March 2017, when the "Route of Parks of Patagonia" was created (http://www.rutadelosparques.org/quienes-somos/), the Carretera Austral takes a new impulse as the most scenic route in Chile.

 The Aysén Region extends between 49º South latitude and from 71º East longitude to the Pacific Ocean.
 It has an extensive territory of approximately 108,000 km2 that represents 24% of the territory of continental Chile.
 Its regional capital is the city of Coyhaique of approximately 50,000 inhabitants.